rschroll/reflow/README.md

 Reflow
 ======
-Reflow is a Light Table plugin that allows you to reflow paragraphs to a fixed with.
+Reflow is a Light Table plugin that allows you to reflow paragraphs to a fixed width.
 It is available in the Light Table plugin repository, or you can clone this repository into your plugins folder.

 Usage